ianmorgan/graph-store/docs/index.md

 data types match the GraphQL schema, but it does not validate mandatory fields nor any relationship between types.

 To update, simply pass a fragment.
-If a key field should be removed set it to null
+If a field should be removed set its value to null.

  ```bash
  curl -H "Content-Type: application/json" -X POST  http://localhost:7002/docs/Droid -d '{ "id" : "2001", "primaryFunction" : "Astromech" }'
  ```

-This is also available available to query as a regular JSON doc (i.e. simple REST, no GraphQL support)
+This is also available to query as a regular JSON doc (i.e. simple REST, no GraphQL support).

 ```bash